 It is important for children to feel genuinely heard.
 Listening is a part of effective communication skills.
 There is a dearth of good listeners.
 So, make sure that when your child is sharing a story, you are attentive.
 Listen intently to what your child has to say and ask follow-up questions.

-For instance, if the conversation is revolving around their school project, first ask them to share their plans to complete the project.
+For instance, if the conversation revolves around their school project, first ask them to share their plans to complete the project.

 Avoid giving your input.
-You can softly insert your suggestion when they are stuck.
+You can softly insert your suggestions when they are stuck.

 4. Body Language